 - Creditors' Committee Counsel for Communication Corp. of America and White Knight Holdings, Chapter 11 consolidated proceedings in the United States Bankruptcy Court for the Western District of Louisiana, Shreveport Division; Lead Case No.06-50410; Debtors own and operate several television stations in Louisiana, Texas and Indiana; Confirmed chapter 11 plan paid unsecured trade creditors in full;

 Mr. Furr is actively involved in the Baton Rouge community.
 He was recently selected as the recipient of the LSU College of Human Sciences and Education Distinguished Service on Behalf of the College Award.
 Mr. Furr is a member of the Board of Louisiana Business & Technology Center.
 He is a past president of the University Laboratory School Foundation and recently co-chaired a capital campaign which raised over $6,500,000.
 He is an Elder and Trustee of First Presbyterian Church where he chairs the Budget and Personnel Committees.
-Mr. Furr is Chairman of the Board of Directors of the Mary Bird Perkins Cancer Center and serves on its Executive Committee.
+Mr. Furr is Immediate Past Chairman of the Board of Directors of the Mary Bird Perkins Cancer Center.
 He is a member of the Board of Directors of the Baton Rouge Water Company.
 Mr. Furr recently served two terms on the Board of Governors of the City Club of Baton Rouge, serving on the Executive Committee and as Secretary.